 If you’re thinking of building the ultimate fan experience for your supporters, your website is the greatest first step you can make!
-Again, end users still treat websites as a great source of reliable information despite the popularity of social media platforms or mobile apps.
+Again, end-users still treat websites as a great source of reliable information despite the popularity of social media platforms or mobile apps.

 If they want to learn about a certain brand or a certain personality, they often look for them on search engines like Google and in return, Google provides them with links to sites that have the most accurate information they can find — and they are often websites!

-Showcase your compelling life story through your website and once you’ve got users hooked, you can start inviting them for a more intimate look on your life off the court through your social media accounts!
+Showcase your compelling life story through your website and once you’ve got users hooked, you can start inviting them for a more intimate look at your life off the court through your social media accounts!

 Ultimately, the Internet takes an athlete’s personal history and takes it to astronomical heights and because of this, it’s able to bridge the gap between an elite player and its fans!
-If done right, websites have the power to deliver superior fan experience and enhance relationships between athletes and supporters.
+If done right, websites have the power to deliver a superior fan experience and enhance relationships between athletes and supporters.

-Uncovering Greatness With Web Design
+Uncovering Greatness With Web Design and Development Services

-With the thousands of websites online today, it’s hard to determine which are the great ones and why — especially if you don’t have a solid background on web design and development.
+With the thousands of websites online today, it’s hard to determine which are the great ones and why — especially if you don’t have a solid background in web design and development.
 With this in mind, we’ve listed down four major categories that determine whether a site is great or not!

-#1 Purpose And Clarity in Web Design
+#1 There is Purpose and Clarity in Web Design

 Every website up and running was created for a reason.
-Each of the sites we visit each day has their own purpose and a great website knows what it’s meant to do.
+Each of the sites we visit each day has its own purpose and a great website knows what it’s meant to do.
 Without a clear purpose, a website might end up looking scattered and all over the place.

-Having a clear idea of what the purpose of the website makes the remainder of its web design and development process much easier.
-For instance, instead of saying you’re building your website to increase the online presence of your business, set something more specific like making a website as a main source of prospect leads.
+Having a clear idea of the purpose of the website makes the remainder of its web design and development process much easier.
+For instance, instead of saying you’re building your website to increase the online presence of your business, set something more specific like making a website as the main source of prospect leads.

 A great website knows what it should be and does not try to be anything else.
-And with a clear purpose in mind, the content, layout and overall design of the site will translate it effectively to its visitors.
-The users of a great website should be able to immediately identify what they can get from its pages — and this applies for all kinds of websites.
+And with a clear purpose in mind, the content, layout, and overall design of the site will translate it effectively to its visitors.
+The users of a great website should be able to immediately identify what they can get from its pages — and this applies to all kinds of websites.

-Take for example, e-commerce sites should be able to easily convey why it’s best for consumers to shop there.
+Take, for example, e-commerce sites should be able to easily convey why it’s best for consumers to shop there.
 Blogs should be able to thoroughly communicate what their content is all about while sites for service providers should efficiently introduce their services to visitors.

-While it may be tempting to add each cool feature you see, all the external noise can leave end users feeling confused.
+While it may be tempting to add each cool feature you see, all the external noise can leave end-users feeling confused.
 Your life story must be reflected through each element of your website clearly.